mono/Embeddinator-4000/README.md

 - Clone this repository
 - Initialize/update submodules: `git submodule update --recursive --init`
-- Open the solution file `Embeddinator-4000.sln` with Visual Studio or Xamarin Studio
+- Open the solution file `Embeddinator-4000.sln` with Visual Studio or Visual Studio For Mac
-- Build (F7)
+- Build

 The Android/C portions of the project can also be built with [Cake](https://cakebuild.net/) using the build.ps1 / build.sh scripts.

-The Objective-C poritions of the project can be built with `make` in `objcgen`.
+The Objective-C portions of the project can be built with `make` in `objcgen`.

 ### Nuget